One of the few supplements that actually delivers. Proven to support antioxidant support with real clinical backing.

 Not necessary, can be taken continuously.

-Check if: high doses may interfere with blood clotting, especially in individuals taking blood thinners., may increase risk of prostate cancer at high doses in some studies.
+Generally safe at recommended doses.
+Talk to your doc if you have concerns.
+Check with your doc if: High doses may interfere with blood clotting, especially in individuals taking blood thinners., May increase risk of prostate cancer at high doses in some studies..

 Reduces oxidative stress biomarkers (lipid peroxidation)